Welcome | Writer | Production

 James Leighton-Burns MACCPH

-CBT for ADHD, turn intentions into actions - J.Russell Ramsay Ph.D, ABPP
+CBT for Adult ADHD, turn intentions into actions - J.Russell Ramsay PhD, ABPP

 Psychology L4 - Oxford Uni - Awarded - Dr Anna Scarnà.
 (UK)

-ACEs, Complex Trauma, and Toxic Stress: Implications for Affect, Behavior, Cognition, and Physical Health - Awared - Jerrod Brown, PhD.
-(ACEs = Note: Adverse Childhood Experiences)
+ACEs, Complex Trauma, and Toxic Stress: Implications for Affect, Behaviour, Cognition, and Physical Health - Awarded

 The Overlap between Narcissistic Personality Disorder and Psychopathy - Awarded - With Carrie Barron MD.